EternityForest/EmberOS/README.md

 It has a variety of preinstalled applications and can be configured almost entirely via a special windows-accessible /sketch partition.

-Notably, everything except /sketch boots as read-only, and there is an Apache2 server and a chromium based kiosk browser enabled by default.
+Notably, we have a compressed readonly root with a volatile overlay, and there is an Apache2 server and a chromium based kiosk browser enabled by default.
+Everything is pre-setup to protect SD cards from wear and corruption without changing the user experience.

 This is a "batteries included" distro, meant to be usable in odd places when you might not even have internet access.
 As such, it includes a lot of stuff.
 It is available in two versions, MAX and Micro.

-As a notable feature, the entire sketch partition is a Git repository, so you will be able to track changes to the system(A sane .gitignore is included).
-There is also the included pullBack script to automatically take a backup from a remote system onto your Linux PC.

 As another notable feature, the root filesystem uses BTRFS(Since the July 12 build), which allows us to compress things.